swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 struct UnsafeCurrentTask: Equatable, Hashable {}
 ```

-`UnsafeCurrentTask` has all the same query operations as `Task` (i.e. `isCancelled`, `priority`, ...) which are equally safe to invoke on the unsafe task as on a normal task, however it may define more APIs in the future that are more fragile and must only ever be invoked while executing on the same task (e.g. access to [Task Local Values](https://github.com/apple/swift-evolution/pull/1245) which are defined in a separate proposal).
+`UnsafeCurrentTask` has all the same query operations as `Task` (i.e. `isCancelled`, `priority`, ...) which are equally safe to invoke on the unsafe task as on a normal task, however it may define more APIs in the future that are more fragile and must only ever be invoked while executing on the same task (e.g. access to [Task-Local Values](0311-task-locals.md) which are defined in a separate proposal).

 #### Task priorities